-Status Indicators: The following illustration identifies the indicators located on the front of the server.
+Status indicators: The following illustration identifies the indicators located on the front of the server.

 - Power-On Light: This light comes on when you turn on the server by pressing the power switch. - Hard Disk Drive In-Use Light: This light comes on when the server is accessing a SCSI hard disk drive.
-If this light remains illuminated, it might indicate that either the SCSI bus or the system microprocessor has stopped. - Ethernet Activity Light: This light comes on when the Ethernet controller is transmitting data to or receiving data from another system in the network. - The server contains a diagnostic light-emitting diodes (LEDs) for the Ethernet connector located on the rear panel of the server.
+If this light remains illuminated, it might indicate that either the SCSI bus or the system microprocessor has stopped. - Ethernet Activity Light: This light comes on when the Ethernet controller is transmitting data to or receiving data from another system in the network.